LGBTQIA+ Family Building

 Options for men

-Gay couples can achieve pregnancy with the use of donor eggs, the sperm of one partner (or a combination of both partners) and a gestational carrier (surrogate).
+Same sex male couples or single males can achieve pregnancy with the use of donor eggs, the sperm of one partner (or a combination of both partners) and a gestational carrier (surrogate).

 Using in vitro fertilization, donor eggs are fertilized with the sperm, and the embryos are then transferred into a gestational surrogate to carry the pregnancy.
 Couples must have their own gestational carrier identified as we do not provide gestational carrier volunteers.